wanforge/quotes/README.md

 ## O
 - 🌠 Once you label me you negate me.
 - 🌿 Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time.
+- 🎶 Once a new technology rolls over you, if you're not part of the steamroller, you're part of the road.

 - 🌈 One who gains strength by overcoming obstacles possesses the only strength which can overcome adversity.